First Discussion Document - 'Crime Prevention and Community Safety'

 In January 2010 the Minister for Justice and Equality, Mr. Dermot Ahern TD, published two documents summarising the feedback received on the White Paper on Crime Discussion Document, 'Crime Prevention and Community Safety' (July 2009).

-The first of these documents Overview of Submissions Received February 2010 outlines the written responses received by the Department following public advertisements for submissions.
+The first of these documents Overview of Submissions Received - White Paper on Crime outlines the written responses received by the Department following public advertisements for submissions.

 The second document, IPA Summary of Consultation Process November-December 2009 prepared by the Institute of Public Administration (IPA) records the views expressed at regional consultation seminars organised by the Department during 2009.